jianastrero/temper-tamer/README.md

   - DB - Implementation of the local database
   - Downloader - logic for downloading data from a url
   - Repository - logic for retrieving data from the local cache or the API
-  - Service - logic for retrieving data from a repository
+  - Service - logic for retrieving data from repositories
   - UseCase - logic for retrieving data from a service without knowing the source
 - Presentation (ui package) - contains the view models and UI
   - Activity - Activities for the app (for this case, only main activity because we are using